aaronshaf/har-api-extract/README.md

 ## How to Export HAR Files

-1. Open Chrome/Edge/Firefox DevTools (F12)
+1. Open Chrome DevTools (F12 or Cmd+Option+I)
 2. Go to Network tab
 3. Perform the actions you want to capture
-4. Right-click in the network panel
+4. Click the download arrow (⬇) in the Network panel toolbar
-5. Select "Save all as HAR with content"
+5. Save as HAR file

 ## Output Format